halworsen/fflogsapi/docs/source/get_started.rst

 -----------------------

 fflogsapi requires you to create an API client before use.
-For information on how to get a client ID and client secret, read `the official FF Logs API documentation <https://articles.fflogs.com/help/api-documentation>`_.
+For information on how to get a client ID and client secret, read `the official FF Logs API documentation <https://www.archon.gg/ffxiv/articles/help/api-documentation>`_.

 .. note::
-    If you're looking to access private information, you must use fflogsapi in user mode, which may require special setup when creating the API client.
+    If you're looking to access private information, you must use fflogsapi in user mode, which requires special setup when creating the API client.
 For more information, see :doc:`user_flow`.

 Using the client
 ----------------